-Policy: Infectious diseases and immunisation policy for students undertaking clinical placements in health facilities
+Policy: Infectious diseases screening and immunisation for students undertaking clinical placements

 Responsibilities of the University

 - The University supports the approach adopted by the ACT Health Directorate (ACT Health), the NSW Ministry of Health (NSW Health), and their respective health services.

 - This policy and related procedure may be revised from time to time to reflect any developments by the ACT or NSW governments, and are consistent with the policy directives and procedures of the: